China stocks give up gains; HK shares track global markets higher

-But Hong Kong shares bounced over 1 percent, led by energy shares, as investors took cues from a sharp overnight rebound in global equity markets and oil prices.
+But Hong Kong shares bounced over 1 percent, led by energy shares .HSCIE, as investors took cues from a sharp overnight rebound in global equity markets and oil prices.

 CSI300 is down roughly 1.5 percent so far this week, while SSEC is about 1 percent lower, while trading volume is thin.